Padgett26/parts/README.md

 I also added some toys to 'pretty' up the text: colors, text formatting, and sleep timers to try and smooth out the text display.

-In console / terminal, cd into this directory, then 'python3 parts.py' to start the game.
+Download, and then in console / terminal, cd into the parts directory, then 'python3 parts.py' to start the game.

 Have fun.